-A new play about an old play, impossible dreams, and listening to women's silence.
+A new play about an old play, impossible dreams, and the post-#metoo moment

 One-sentence synopsis: A woman investigating a lost Shakespeare play gets more than she bargained for when her research leads her into the story itself, making her an active agent in its telling.

 One-paragraph synopsis: “This is a story told in and out of time…”

 Miranda is a PhD candidate researching Shakespeare’s lost play ’Cardenio.’
 Chasing the play in and out of footnotes, rehearsal rooms, and forgotten corners of history, she tries to come to terms with a play no one has seen for four-hundred years.
 Along the way, she meets two playwrights lost in the wilderness of an idea, a knight hellbent on stopping them from ruining his book, and a theatre director with a very particular agenda to push.
 TRIPLE FALSEHOOD attempts to reclaim a space for women in Early Modern Drama, and asks how do you properly look for a play if no one knows what it looks like or where it is?

 A fierce, funny, and smart riff on Shakespeare, academia, and the post-#metoo moment.

 Image: Glenn Saunders

 "TRIPLE FALSEHOOD" has been developed in several workshops and readings.